 The Common Whitetail Dragonfly is a stocky, medium-sized dragonfly.
-It is widespread throughout North America and can be seen in the Pacific Northwest.
+It is widespread throughout North America and can be seen in all of the Pacific Northwest.
 It is a species that is easy to recognize by its chalky white coloration that is present on the broad abdomen of the mature males.

 The male common whitetail has wide, black bands on its wings, there is a broad band near the wingtip and a small narrow band at the base of the wing.
 The head, eyes, and thorax of the male are dark brown, and faint pale stripes are visible on each side of the thorax.